 The Constabulary is the primary provider of policing services and the recipient of the substantial proportion of funding from the Commissioner to deliver the Police and Crime Plan.
 Achieving best value through the delivery of an effective policing strategy is a condition of the arrangements for funding between the Commissioner and the Constabulary.
 Decisions are made annually on the level of resources and how they should be directed as part of the Commissioner's budget setting process.

 The performance, outcomes and costs of the Constabulary are monitored through a framework that includes external comparators (HMICFRS Value for Money Profiles), Police Effectiveness, Efficiency and Legitimacy (PEEL) inspection reports and an annual Value for Money Conclusion from the External Auditors.
 Recommendations from PEEL inspections are used to review decisions in year on resources and determine whether intervention are needed to respond to inspection findings.

 Grant and Procurement Regulations set out a framework for commissioning and procurement activity that supports the achievement of best value and practical interventions to support Police and Crime Plan outcomes within wider commissioned services.
-An annual report to the Joint Audit & Standards Committee reviews value for money in respect of the costs of the Commissioner's Office, providing external oversight of staffing and wider financial resources committed to fulfilling the legal and regulatory requirements of the Office.
+A review of value for money arrangements is reported annually to the Joint Audit Committee, focused on the Constabulary's activities.
+This provides external oversight of staffing and wider financial resources committed to fulfilling legal and regulatory requirements of the service.